CrashPlan Overview and Frequently Asked Questions

 Will this affect my system's overall performance?

 CrashPlan should not noticeably impact your computers performance.
-The system resources Crashplan utilizes can easily be configured.
+The system resources CrashPlan utilizes can easily be configured.
 Please contact Technology Help so we can help you to configure the software best for your particular circumstances.

-I have a lot of data on my computer, how long will it take CrashPlan to back it up?
+I have a lot of data on my computer, how long will it take CrashPlan to back it up

 It can take as little as one day to as long as a week to complete the initial backup.
 The time it takes depends on the amount of data to be backed up, the speed of your network connection and how often your computer is on and awake.
-If you have a large amount of data to backup (more then 60GB) consider turning off the sleep function on your computer and letting CrashPlan work all night until it finishes the initial backup.
+If you have a large amount of data to backup (more than 60GB) consider turning off the sleep function on your computer and letting CrashPlan work all night until it finishes the initial backup.
 Once the initial backup completes further backups should finish much faster.
 Please feel free to contact Technology Help if you have any further questions regarding this.